How to choose a binary options broker

 All brokerage activities on exchanges are licensed by country:

 - Russia .
-The license is issued by the Federal Service for Financial Markets.
+The license is issued by the bank of Russia.

 - USA .
 SEC (The United States Securities and Exchange Commission), in addition, brokerage activities are controlled by FINRA (Financial Industry Regulatory Authority) and NFA (National Futures Association).